zitnas/zitnas/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on this website
+- 🔭 I’m currently working on my website
 - 🌱 I’m currently learning JavaScript
 - 📫 How to reach me: ondra.zitny258@gmail.com